Estimation Methods for Cluster Randomized Trials with Noncompliance: A Study of A Biometric Smartcard Payment System in India: Properties of Extant Methods

 \subsection{Inference}

-Next, we review the inferential properties of $\widehat{\tau}_{\rm CL}$ and $\widehat{\tau}_{\rm TSLS}$, which have been well-established in the literature \citep{schochet2013estimators,wooldridge2010econometric}.
-Suppose that $\widehat{\tau}_{cl}$ and $\widehat{\tau}_{tsls}$ identify the CACE, whether by conditions stated in Corollary \ref{lem:equiv} or in an asymptotic sense in Proposition \ref{prop:asym_J}.
-Both rely on asymptotic approximations for inference, specifically a variation of the Delta method where the denominators of $\widehat{\tau}_{cl}$ and $\widehat{\tau}_{\rm TSLS}$ are assumed to be bound away from zero as $J \to \infty$, i.e. a similar asymptotic regime described in Proposition \ref{prop:asym_J}.
-In particular, both confidence intervals derived from the point estimators rely on the treatment assignment having an effect on compliance, or, equivalently, having experiments with uniformly high compliance rates.
-If the experiment has low compliance rates, then the asymptotic arguments used to construct these confidence intervals no longer remains valid and will often be shorter and/or off from the true target value.
+Next, we review the inferential properties of $\widehat{\tau}_{\rm CL}$ and $\widehat{\tau}_{\rm TSLS}$, which have been more thoroughly discussed in the literature than our discussion on identification and point estimation above \citep{schochet2013estimators,wooldridge2010econometric}; often, the literature simply assumes that the proposed estimators estimate the quantity of interest $\tau$ and proceed with inference.
+Suppose that $\widehat{\tau}_{cl}$ and $\widehat{\tau}_{tsls}$ identify the CACE $\tau$ under additional assumptions in Corollary \ref{lem:equiv}.
+Both rely on asymptotic approximations in the asymptotic regime specified in Proposition \ref{prop:asym_J} for inference where the number of clusters go to infinity, the number of units within each cluster remain bounded, and the treatment assignment has a strong effect on compliance; the latter condition is equivalent to having experiments with uniformly high compliance rates.
+If the experiment has low compliance rates, then the asymptotic arguments used to construct these confidence intervals are no longer accurate and will often be shorter and/or off from the true target value; see \citet{stock2002survey} and references therein for examples.
 In general, we would argue that the conditions of the smartcard intervention do not closely hew to any of the asymptotic templates.
 The number of clusters is not particularly large, the number of units vary from cluster to cluster, and the compliance rates vary from cluster to cluster.